exposit/katamoiran/_posts/2016-12-23-6-against-the-dark.md

 tagline: "6 Against the Dark & 6 Days to Adventure"
 ---

-So I wrote another game.
+So I wrote a couple more games.
 Before I even post-mortemed the first, even.

 <!--more-->